Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Wooden trellises: Trellises made from wood are probably the most popular choice among gardeners.
 They are inexpensive to buy and if left unpainted, blend in seamlessly with the landscape as they age.
 If you're handy, there are also plenty of free trellis plans on the Internet, so you might even consider building your own.
 Wood trellises will eventually succumb to the elements, but you can extend their lifespan by choosing insect and rot-resistant woods like redwood, cypress, and looking trellises fastened together using galvanized nails or screws, not tacked together with staples.
 Avoid painted trellises and trellises made from treated wood if you want to recycle yours to the compost pile when it starts to rot.

 Vinyl trellises: For a low maintenance trellis, one that will never rust and never need painting, try one made from vinyl.
 Although typically only available in limited colors (usually white, green or brown) vinyl trellises are becoming more popular with gardeners because of their durability.
-They key is to find out if the vinyl is treated and rated UV stable, meaning the vinyl is resistant to mildew and it won't fade or splinter due to long term exposure to the sun.

 Flat trellises (ladders or fences): Flat trellises are usually designed to be anchored to structures like garages, sheds, walls, or fences.
 A flat trellis consists of a framework in which the slats are connected to form a ladder of squares or rectangles.
 These trellises come in a variety of heights, and depending on the width, can easily support multiple plants.